zuby213/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that takes a list of words as input and prints only words that appear exactly once lines containing the pattern “root” from the file Display the number of lines that contain the pattern “bin” in the file
+a script that takes a list of words as input and prints only words that appear exactly once lines containing the pattern “root” from the file Display the number of lines that contain the pattern “bin” in the file lines containing the pattern “root” and 3 lines after them in the file